 Let me give you a few tips on what to consider when picking out a toy.
 There are a few returning favorites with a few new ones too.
 Read on….

 Coding Toys and Gadgets

 I love the holiday season and gift giving.
 I will be wrapping up my fall term with exams and getting grades in after teaching my technology courses.
 This ultimately means Christmas and the holidays are here!
 As with every year, a number of friends ask me what I would recommend as a toy for their child that would teach them the basics of coding or thinking logically.

 Once again, I crafted this list to share with you.
 I have had my eye on a few really cool toys and gadgets that would make awesome gifts during this Christmas and Holiday season.
 Here are my thoughts on some great gifts.

 If you are new to coding or are not sure what it is, I provide an easy to understand explanation here.

 I love toys and always have.
 But I really loved the toys that sparked my imagination and curiosity.

-My kids are now 27, 19, and 18 but I still love toys and gadgets.
+My kids are now much older now but I still love toys and gadgets.
 So do they.

 Do you remember your favorite toy?